bitworkers-official/graphql-client-typescript-starter/README.md

 ## Debugging (in Visual Studio Code)

-1. Run `npm run debug`
-1. Press the green play icon in the debugging pane
+Press the green play icon in the debugging pane

 ## Server